Mickey Vernon: Coaching and managing

 Murtaugh rehired Vernon as the Pirates' first base coach in 1964.
 Murtaugh resigned for health reasons at the end of the 1964 season, and Vernon left the Pirates.
 He became the St. Louis Cardinals' first base coach in 1965.
-From 1966 to 1968, he managed the Vancouver Mounties of the Triple-A Pacific Coast League, a Kansas City/Oakland Athletics affiliate; going 77–71 in 1966, 77–69 in 1967 and 58–88 in 1968.
+From 1966 to 1968, he managed the Vancouver Mounties of the Triple-A Pacific Coast League, a Kansas City/Oakland Athletics affiliate; going 77–71 in 1966, 77–69 in 1967, and 58–88 in 1968.
 From 1969 to 1970, he managed the Triple-A Richmond Braves, the Atlanta Braves affiliate in the International League, taking the team from a 56–83 record in 1969 to 73–67 the following season.
 In 1971, he became manager of the New York Yankees' Double-A affiliate, the Manchester Yankees, going 61–75.

 He worked as a minor league batting instructor for the Kansas City Royals from 1973 to 1974 and the Los Angeles Dodgers from 1975 to 1976.
 He was a batting coach with the Montreal Expos in 1977 and 1978.
 He moved to the Yankees' organization in September 1978 as a special batting instructor.

-In early 1982, at age 63, Vernon was briefly named the Yankees' batting coach, after Charlie Lau left the team; allegedly no longer wanting to work under George Steinbrenner.
+In early 1982, at age 63, Vernon was briefly named the Yankees' batting coach, after Charlie Lau left the team, allegedly no longer wanting to work under George Steinbrenner.
 By contrast, Vernon was low profile and brought an "energetic gentleness" to his approach on hitting.
-He considered his value as a hitting coach to be his ability to observe a player's flaws, and then work with the player to understand the flaw's existence in the process of overcoming it.
+He considered his value as a hitting coach to be his ability to observe a player's flaws and then work with the player to understand the flaw's existence and the process of overcoming it.
 In 1983, he was assigned as the batting coach of the Columbus Clippers, a Yankees Triple-A affiliate, and was still coaching there in 1985.
 In early 1984, the Yankees brought him in to work with Roy Smalley on learning how to field at first base.

-Vernon later scouted for the Yankees, and retired in 1988, at age 70.
+Vernon later scouted for the Yankees; he retired in 1988 at age 70.